Skellapeal/ChristmasJam2019/README.md

-# snake-galaga
+# Christmas Game Jam
-A small pseudo game-jam to put our current game-dev knowledge to the test.
+A small pseudo game-jam to put our current game-dev knowledge to the test over the Christmas holidays.